Golden Globe Awards 2018: See the Stars Celebrate Ahead of the Big Night

 Donato Sardella/Getty Images for W Magazine

-With the 2018 Golden Globe Awards just a few days away, the stars are ready to celebrate.
+With the 2018 Golden Globes just a few days away, the stars are ready to celebrate.

 As nominees gear up to potentially hear their name called on Sunday night, some of Hollywood's most prominent faces on the big and small screens are gathering all around Hollywood to honor some seriously good performances.